monkj24/pands-project/README.md

 In statistics, a histogram is a graphical representation of the distribution of numerical data.
 A histogram visualizes data distribution in time, highlighting trends and patterns.
 The data frame was filtered to include only column names and data type float64.
 The float64 is a large bit of memory, used when precision matters mostly in scientific calculations.
 Allows concentrating on floating-point numbers, numbers with decimal places, and showing data to 17th decimal places.
 To create a histogram, I used a loop function, which, by running through every column, creates different histograms.
 The code plt.figure(). creates a fresh, separate histogram from the data; without this, the plots might cross or be drawn on the same figure.
 Plotted histograms describe the count of bins, special colours, titles, and labels.
 The grids are adding to the plot for easy reading of values.
-The function plt.tight_layout() tidies up lables and title to be clear visible.
+The function plt.tight_layout() tidies up labels and title to be clearly visible.
 At the end, histograms are saved in files named after the column name with the extension .png.

 ### E) Scatter plots

 A scatter plot is a mathematical tool used to display data and show the relationship between two variables.
 It is typically used to plot the relationship between one independent and one dependent variable.
 Each dot's position on the horizontal and vertical axes represents a single data point's value.
 Here, I use the seaborn library to more easily produce a scatter plot and create styling and color.
 Like in the histogram, the same function is used to filter data to include only column names with data type float64.
 Double 'for' used in a function must generate a relationship between column names, for example (sepal_length vs sepal_width), but avoid relationships of opposite (sepal_width vs sepal_length), and relationships of the same names (sepal_length vs sepal_length).
-I asked AI to explain me realtionship between columns in code col1, col2 =().
-The table below describes those connection to understand better:
+I asked AI to explain the relationship between columns in code col1, col2 =().
+The table below describes those connections to better understand:
 | `i` | `j` | `col1`          | `col2`          |
 | --- | --- | --------------- | --------------- |
 | 0   | 1   | 'sepal\_length' | 'sepal\_width'  |